-Schools should create an environment and culture where peer on peer abuse, including sexual harassment and online sexual abuse are not tolerated, where pupils feel confident to report their concerns and that the school will take them seriously and where issues are identified early and addressed.
-Schools should have a whole school approach to preventing and tackling peer on peer abuse including; a well-planned and taught Relationships, Sex Education and Health Education curriculum (usually through PSHE), a system for analysing incidents and intervening early and training for all staff so that there are consistent responses.
+Schools should create an environment and culture where child on child abuse, including sexual harassment and online sexual abuse are not tolerated, where pupils feel confident to report their concerns and that the school will take them seriously and where issues are identified early and addressed.
+Schools should have a whole school approach to preventing and tackling child on child abuse including; a well-planned and taught Relationships, Sex Education and Health Education curriculum (usually through PSHE), a system for analysing incidents and intervening early and training for all staff so that there are consistent responses.